 views from the mountains

-Thoughts, comments, and explorations about our life and being, from a distance, by a wanderer through a rough, lucid, and boundless world that is immensely intriguing.
+Thoughts, comments, and explorations about our life and being, from a distance, by a wanderer in a rough, lucid, and boundless world that is immensely intriguing.

 As I climb higher and higher, I see the essentially unchanging landscape from ever new perspectives.
-Slowly gliding clouds, fog that swallows part of the landscape, occasionally including myself, and that releases us again.
-The light changing, at times swiftly.
-Seldomly, I encounter a fellow soul on the path, for a short chat, an exchange.
-Perceptions, situations, understanding, they all change on the way, the landscape remains.
-The ephemeral and the rock solid.
+Slowly drifting clouds.
+Fog swallows part of the landscape, occasionally myself, releases us again.
+The light changes, at times swiftly.
+Seldomly, I encounter a fellow soul on the path, for a short chat, for just a nod.
+Situations, perceptions, understanding, they all change on the way, the landscape remains.
+The rock solid and the ephemeral.

 Such are also these texts: Recurrent themes, surging, exhibiting ever new facets, evoking ever more comprehensive yet never complete imaginations of a reality that may be, beyond, and that unfolds and shapes itself.
 The last views stay on, memories, gently fading, until they are updated with a new vision, or not.
 It is these last views that are collected here.
-No journal, no thread, no blog, just last views, from the mountains.
+No journal, no thread, no blog, just views as last perceived, in the mountains.

 Old mystics offer one such perspective on our World.
 This spawned the diverse religions.
 Natural sciences offer another and much younger perspective.
 This spawned technology.
-Within themselves, both perspectives are largely consistent, and both have been elaborated by generations of outstanding and deep personalities.
+Both perspectives are largely consistent within, and both have been elaborated by generations of outstanding and deep personalities.
 Yet, they are clearly different, often contradictory, and so are the schools, cultures, and approaches to the World that emanate from them.

 This ONE is the ultimate mystical cloud.